-We have studied the thermodynamics of quark matter with a helical chemical potential, $\mu_H$ , conjugated to helical density, $n_H$ , together with the standard baryon chemical potential, $\mu$ .
+We have studied the thermodynamics of quark matter with a helical chemical potential μ_H conjugated to helical density n_H , together with the standard baryon chemical potential μ .
 We have analyzed chiral symmetry restoration as well as several susceptibilities of helical matter within the renormalized quark-meson model with two flavors of quarks.

-Helicity is a conserved quantity for free massive and massless quarks; moreover, its relaxation time in the hot quark-gluon plasma is larger than the lifetime of the fireball produced in high energy nuclear collisions.
-For these reasons, it is meaningful to consider the helical density, $n_H$ , as a conserved quantity in heavy ion collisions.
+Helicity is a conserved quantity for free massive and massless quarks; within the model at hand, the interaction among quarks has the effect to shift the mass from the current to the constituent one, giving a Hamiltonian consistent with that of a massive Dirac particle which justifies the use of the helicity as a good quantum number.
+Thinking of potential applications of the material discussed here to relativistic heavy ion collisions, we mention that despite the large scattering rate that gives a low shear viscosity over entropy density ratio, the relaxation time of helicity in the hot quark-gluon plasma has been estimated to be larger than the lifetime of the quark-gluon plasma produced in the collisions.
+For these reasons, it is meaningful to consider the helical density n_H as an approximately conserved quantity in heavy ion collisions, which allows us to formulate helical density fluctuations in terms of μ_H .

 We have computed the phase diagram at zero temperature: the result is summarized in Fig. 2.
-We have found a critical line in the $\mu - \mu_H$ plane which contains two critical endpoints.
-The middle portion of this line is made of a smooth crossover, while the lower right and upper left corners of the line are first order phase transitions.
-The symmetry of the phase diagram around the line $\mu = \mu_H$ can be understood easily in terms of the duality of the thermodynamic potential for the exchange $\mu \leftrightarrow \mu_H$ .
-We have characterized the transition from the hadron gas at T = 0 to the helical matter in terms of average helical and baryonic density, $n_B$ ; in particular, for helical matter $n_H \gg n_B$ .
+We have found a critical line in the $\mu - \mu_H$ plane which contains two critical end points.
+The middle portion of this line is made of a smooth crossover, while the lower right and upper left corners of the line are first-order phase transitions.
+The symmetry of the phase diagram around the line $\mu = \mu_H$ can be understood easily in terms of the duality of the thermodynamic potential for the exchange $\mu \leftrightarrow \mu_H$.
+We have characterized the transition from the hadron gas at T = 0 to the helical matter in terms of average helical and baryonic density n_B ; in particular, for helical matter $n_H \gg n_B$.
 We have also considered the fluctuations of helical and baryonic density.
-When the transition at large $\mu_H$ is considered, the fluctuations of $n_H$ are enhanced in comparison to those of n.
-This might be an additional difference, besides $n_H \gg n_B$ , between normal and helical quark matter.
+When the transition at large μ_H is considered, the fluctuations of n_H are enhanced in comparison to those of n.
+This might be an additional difference, besides $n_H \gg n_B$, between normal and helical quark matter.

 We have then studied chiral symmetry restoration at finite temperature.
-The helical chemical potential disfavors chiral symmetry breaking thus leads to a lower pseudo-critical line.
+The helical chemical potential disfavors chiral symmetry breaking and thus leads to a lower pseudocritical line.
 We have completed the study by computing the particle number susceptibilities around the chiral crossover.
-Overall, our results support the idea that $\mu_H$ makes the chiral phase transition softer and eventually for large values of the chemical potential, the chiral critical endpoint disappears from the $T - \mu$ diagram.
-Our results at zero as well as finite temperature are in agreement with [24].
+Overall, our results support the idea that μ_H makes the chiral phase transition softer and eventually for large values of the chemical potential, the chiral critical end point disappears from the $T - \mu$ diagram.
+Our results at zero as well as finite temperature are in agreement with Ref.
+[24].